-When you're chasing your friends up and down the mountain, plunging down steep chutes one second and trying to clean techy climbs the next, it's essential to have a dropper post so you can quickly adapt to the terrain.
-Now available in travel options ranging from 65 - 175mm, the KS Lev CI Carbon Dropper Seatpost can be outfitted on everything from adventurous gravel bikes to heavy-duty enduro sleds, and features a full unidirectional carbon mast and lightweight KGSL remote that together save considerable weight over other offerings on the market.
-To keep your setup clean and sharp, KS outfits the LEV CI with their Recourse Ultralight II Cable System and a newly redesigned cable interface that's easier to setup and service.
-The post also gets a highly-evolved seat collar to prevent the play that can develop in a lot of other droppers, as well as a patented one-way roller clutch bearing to keep LEV CI running smooth and free of side-to-side play for thousands of miles and vertical feet.
+When you're chasing your buddies up and down rolling trails, plunging down loose gullies one second and trying to clean techy climbs the next, you don't have time to stop and move your seatpost up and down without getting left in the dust.
+The KS Lev CI Carbon Dropper Seatpost takes the fuss out of up-and-down trails and makes you a whole lot faster to boot, with an ultralight carbon mast that drops down for weight-back descents and shoots back up for power on tough climbs.
+To keeping things literally and figuratively clean, KS decked the Lev CI out with its Recourse Ultralight internal routing and outfitted a special seat collar to prevent the play that can develop in a lot of other droppers.
 The zero-offset twin-bolt head takes any play out of your saddle, too, and allows micro-adjustments for the perfect angle and reach.
-The remote is compatible with ODI lock-on grips, too, so you can run a super-clean cockpit with no unnecessary clamps if that's what you're into.
+The KS Remote (sold separately) is compatible with ODI lock-on grips, too, so you can run a super-clean cockpit with no unnecessary clamps if that's what you're into.

 Options, sizes, colors available on Backcountry

 KS LEV CI Carbon Dropper Seatpost

 *Shipping and Returns: Some exclusions apply, see cart on Backcountry for details

 US-Parks.com has partnered with Backcountry to offer the best outdoor gear for your outdoors adventure